 COVID-19 was something worth considering.
 However, this seemed unlikely for several reasons:

-- Exposure to transmission has been minimized and minimal – I don’t leave the safe confines of my immediate home environment except when necessary, and even when I do venture out (e.g. for a run around the neighborhood), I take evidence-based precautions.
+- Exposure to transmission has been minimal – I don’t leave the safe confines of my immediate home environment unless necessary.
+Even when I venture out (e.g., for a run around the neighborhood), I take evidence-based precautions.

-- My symptoms never went away, albeit without any treatment, even after two months.
+- My symptoms never went away, albeit with no treatment, even after two months.
 I didn’t expect the symptoms of COVID-19 to persist for that long.

 Similarly, flu and or flu-like illness seemed improbable.